 There...feel better?
 OK, let's go.
-Just follow these steps, measuring the wire length carefully if you want to succeed the on first shot.
+Just follow these steps, measuring the wire length carefully if you want to succeed on the first shot.

-- 1. Cut a 21 1/2" length of solid wire.
-A great place to get it is from the output inductors wound around the old Dynaco output capacitors. - 2.
+- 1. Cut a 21 1/2" length of 16 AWG solid wire from the output inductors wound around the old Dynaco output capacitors. - 2.
 Strip back 3/8" of insulation from both ends of the wire.
 Be careful not to nick the conductors. - 3.
 From the component side, place one stripped end of the wire into the L1A terminal.
-Route it around the output capacitor as shown in (see Figure 12) Solder the wire into the L1A hole.

-- 4. Wind 5 turns of wire, closely spaced, so it looks like Figure 13.
+Route it around the output capacitor as shown in (see Figure 9) Solder the wire into the L1A hole. - 4.
+Wind 5 turns of wire, closely spaced, so it looks like Figure 10.
 When you get to the end of the coil, fold the end across the existing turns, toward the L1B hole. - 5.
 Pull the end of the wire through the L1B hole, and solder it on the back of the board.

-Figure 12-Starting to wind the output inductor
+Figure 9-Starting to wind the output inductor

-Figure 13-finishing step for the output inductor
+Figure 10-finishing step for the output inductor